benthecoder/blog/posts/boston-d1.md

 We left after warming up and settling in, and went for Quincy Market.

-I had high expectations for this place to be super crowded and Christmasy for some reason, but it was just a small marketplace with food and desserts, and then some shops outside.
+I had high expectations for this place to be super crowded and Christmasy for some reason, but it was just a indoor marketplace with food and desserts, and then some shops outside.
 The entire area was pretty dead.

-We got were cold and disappointed, and went back to Chinatown.
+We were cold and disappointed, and went back to Chinatown.

 We walked around and came across Hong Kong eatery, which was on our list.

 We went in and ordered some takeaway.
-Some were standing and others were sitting at the small tables and chars, with Jay Chou was playing on the small tv on the wall.
+Some were standing and others were sitting at the small tables and chairs, with Jay Chou was playing on the small tv on the wall.
 The restaurant was small but cozy.

-I got fish porridge, which reminds me of Malaysia.
+I got fish porridge, which reminded me of Malaysia.

 While waiting for our orders, we went around the multitudes of bakeries around, all selling similar pastries, mooncakes, and buns but with their own unique touch and branding.